Natural Resources

 - Use glass bottles or reuse plastic bottles whenever possible.

-- Use the Internet more and use less paper to save trees.
+- Use the internet more and use less paper, which saves trees.

 - Create a recycling station in your home.